cmdcolin/whole_genome_alignment_pipeline/README.md

 #### Notes

-* LAST claims to be able to handle repeats very flexibly and does not even require repeatmasking by some benchmarks
+* LAST claims to be able to handle repeats very flexibly and does not even require repeatmasking by some benchmarks, however if you have a RepeatMasked genome (lower case masking) then use `lastdb -c yourdb yourfile.fa` to use it.
 * LAST allows multiple seeding schemes to be used.
-The lastdb -uMAM8 has 8 seeding patterns and requires high memory, -uMAM4 has 4 and requires less memory for example. -uNEAR is recommended for short-and-exact matches.
+You can use lastdb -uMAM8 which has 8 seeding patterns and requires high memory, -uMAM4 has 4 seeding patterns and requires less memory for example. -uNEAR is recommended for short-and-exact matches.
 See http://last.cbrc.jp/doc/last-seeds.html

 ### LASTZ